Hierarchy

 Select a site, then select the "Theme" tab in the left sidebar.
 Click the "Configure resource pages" button next to "Edit theme settings".

-On the Items view page, you can add the "Hierarchy" resource block to any region offered by your theme.
-This will display all the hierarchies that apply to the item.
-If an item is in more than one item set, all of the item sets' hierarchies will be displayed (according to which hierarchies and which item sets are added to the site as resources).
+On item pages, you can add the "Hierarchy" resource block to any region offered by your theme.
+This will display all the hierarchies that apply to the item, limited to the hierarchies added to the site.
+If an item is in more than one item set, all of the item sets' hierarchies will be displayed (according to which hierarchies and which item sets are added to the site as resources) in the order specified in the site-specific configuration.

 The item set view page settings in the admin side, with the Hierarchy block included.

-On the Item set view page, you can add the "Hierarchy" resource block to any region offered by your theme.
+On item set pages, you can add the "Hierarchy" resource block to any region offered by your theme.
 This will display all the hierarchies that apply to the item set (if the hierarchies are added to the site).

 An item view page with the hierarchy at top.